This article will explain the foreclosure process in Texas. We cover why foreclosure happens, and how we can help you find a solution.

 What is Foreclosure?

-Foreclosure is when a loan lender takes possession of a mortgaged property using legal measures.
-When a foreclosure occurs, a lender is attempting to recover the loan balance from an individual, or borrower, who has failed to make payments.
+Foreclosure is when a lender takes possession of a mortgaged property using legal measures.
+When a foreclosure occurs, a lender attempts to recover the loan balance from an individual, or borrower, who has failed to make payments.

 What Are the Differences Between Foreclosure and Pre-Foreclosure?

-What is the Difference Between a Judicial and Non-Judicial Foreclosure?
+What is the Difference Between a Judicial and Non-Judicial Foreclosure in Texas?

 There are two types of foreclosure, judicial and non-judicial.
-A judicial foreclosure process requires the lender to appear in court before they can get a mandate to auction off the property legally.
+A judicial foreclosure process in Texas requires the lender to appear in court before they can get a mandate to auction off the property legally.

-Non-Judicial foreclosure is more simple and more straightforward than a traditional foreclosure process.
+Non-Judicial foreclosure in Texas is simpler and easier than the traditional foreclosure process.
 Non-judicial foreclosure allows the lender to quickly seize the property by the insertion of a clause into the mortgage deed.

 Short-Sale vs. Foreclosure

 A short sale and foreclosure are both options for homeowners who get behind on their mortgage payments.
-A short sale can occur if a homeowner owes more money on their mortgage than its property value during the time the borrower wants to sell.
+This situation can occur if a homeowner owes more money on their mortgage than the property’s value at the time the borrower wants to sell.
 During a short sale, the borrower is asking the lender to accept less money than the amount of the mortgage.

-Foreclosure occurs when the borrower is at least three months behind on their mortgage payments, and the lender takes legal action to recover the money owed on the mortgage.
+Foreclosure occurs when the borrower is at least three months behind on their mortgage payments.
+This results in the lender taking legal action to recover the money owed on the mortgage.

-A short sale may be the most beneficial option in this situation because it:
+A short sale may be the most beneficial option in this situation because:

 - Reduces or eliminates mortgage debt